A Guide to Instacart Business Model and Revenue Streams

 Apart from speed, application simplicity and customer service one of the main differentiators is the Instacart’s three-tiered Customer Strategy.
 Instead of being the central point of managing and maintaining inventory, Instacart company acts as a host while the contractors are responsible for management and grocery delivery.

-These are the individuals who place the grocery orders online.
+These are the individuals who place the orders online using the app for online grocery ordering system.
 They can place these orders through a desktop, laptop or mobiles through a web-based interface.

 These are the individuals who receive the grocery orders through the Instacart application.
 They deliver the groceries to the customer’s doorstep.
 For the Shoppers, this is another way to earn part-time revenue and carry out deliveries within a flexible working schedule.
 Instacart employs two kinds of shoppers.